steel101/Wear-Sync-for-Breezy/README.md

-From now on I will only work fix and patch the floss flovor I don't see the need to keep 2 apps working when the floss app works just fine now
+From now on I will only work on fix and patch the floss flovor I don't see the need to keep 2 apps working when the floss app works just fine now

 # ☀️ Wear Sync for Breezy